Operation launched to tackle delivery driver thefts

 If an emergency occurs, remain at the scene only if it is safe.
 Dial 999 and wait for the police to arrive at the scene.

-DCI Coleman added: “Local residents also have a role to play by reporting any suspicious activity to police and always ensuing that somebody is at home when any parcels are delivered.
+“As well as police, local residents also have a role to play by reporting any suspicious activity and always ensuing that somebody is at home when any parcels are delivered.

-“By working together we can all help to reduce the chances of falling victim to these unscrupulous thieves, and help ensure everyone gets their deliveries this Christmas.”
+“By working together we can all help to reduce the chances of falling victim to these unscrupulous thieves, and help ensure everyone gets their deliveries they want this Christmas.”